andteklin/lord-of-the-strings/technical.md

 ### Mechanical Approach
 This servo-controlled guitar robot integrates both strumming motion and palm muting through a compact mechanical system consisting of three main components.
 First, the **mounting structure** consists of a PLA-printed plate secured near the bridge of the guitar using two adjustable clamps.
 This plate serves as the base for securing two hobby servos: one for **strumming** and one for **muting**.

+The **strumming servo** is attached to a PLA-printed arm with a clamp for the guitar pick.
+This arm is designed to sweep across all six strings in upstroke/downstroke motions.
+The **muting servo** uses a 3D-printed linear actuator mechanism that moves a horizontal bar up and down to simulate palm muting.
+The bar contains a damping material (felt or foam pad) to mute the strings.

-The **strumming servo** will have a PLA-printed arm with a mounted pick to perform the strumming motion.
-The muting servo will have a PLA-printed arm with felt attached to the end to mute the strings.
-Both arms will extend over all six strings to provide strumming and muting capabilities.
-The plate, servo mounts, and arms will be CAD-designed by the team, while the clamps will be purchased.
+Both arms extend over all six strings to provide strumming and muting capabilities.
+The plate, servo mounts, and actuator arms are desgined by the team using CAD, while the clamps will be purchased off-the-shelf.

+![Mechanical System Diagram]

 ### Electrical Approach
-The electric components of the system include a 5V power supply, two SG90 hobby servos, buttons, and the FRDM board.
-A switch will be connected from the output of the power supply to the rest of the circuit.
-The FRDM board will output PWM signals to the two servos sequentially, connected from a GPIO output pin on the FRDM to the signal input on the servo.
+The system is powered by a 5V power supply that feeds two MG90S hobby servos and the FRDM-KL46Z board.
+Each servo's signal is driven by TPM-generated PWM outputs via the GPIO pins.
+Four momentary tactile buttons are wired between ground and the internal pull-ups on the GPIO pin along with a 0.1 µF capacitor for debouncing presses.
+These buttons will control the tempo, pattern, and mute toggle.
+Below is a system diagram of the pins used on the board.

+![Electrical System Diagram]

 ### Software Approach
+Continous, hardware-driven PWM signaling is used for servo control thorugh the KL46Z's **TPM (Timer/PWM Module)**.
+This module is standalone and offloaded from the CPU, resulting in continuous servo operation and parallel processing on the CPU.
+Initially, the team was inspired by Lab 2's implementation of an assembly-level PWM delay to achieve delay precision.
+However, the discovery of the TPM connected to certain GPIO ports seemed more promising and reliable as a hardware implementation of delays, as well as maintained continuous PWM signals without using the CPU.

-We use PWM signaling for servo control similar to the PWM signals we sent to the LEDs in lab 2.
-However, this time we use TPM (Timer PWM Module) to have the PWM signals continously sent without using the CPU.
-Different rhythms can be programmed using a time division of quarter, eighth, and sixteenth notes along with muting.
+A PIT interrupt every 10ms drives a scheduler to walk through an array of Different rhythmic patterns can be programmed using a time division of quarter, eighth, and sixteenth notes along with muting.
 The onboard buttons can be used to toggle between different programmed styles and palm mute.

+![Software System Diagram]